enze-chen/enze-chen.github.io/_posts/2020-8-8-nsfgrfp.md

 * Comfort living: While you won't get rich off the stipend, the GRFP does pay a reasonable salary (currently $34,000 a year) that is higher than the stipend at most schools.
 If your program pays more than this, ask your department administrators as to how they can make up the difference, as *most schools should be able to*!

-* Resume boost: All large fellowships are well-established and fairly competitive, so listing it on your resume will greatly elevate your status in the eyes of future employers.
+* Resume boost: All large fellowships are well-established and fairly competitive, so listing it on your resume will greatly elevate your status in the eyes of future employers in both academia and industry.

 * Expand your network: Some fellowships (not really the GRFP as it's too big) have a strong community and the funding agency hosts annual conferences where you get to meet other fellowship recipients.
 This gives you a chance to learn about what other cool research is out there and share your work with others!